 Inventory and Monitoring

 - The British Columbia Ministry of Environment operates an air quality monitoring station in Whistler at Meadow Park Sports Centre.
 Local air quality data is available to the public in real time.

-- For several years, the Resort Municipality of Whistler independently monitored local air quality in the Cheakamus Crossing neighbourhood.
-Click here
+- For several years, the Resort Municipality of Whistler independently monitored Cheakamus Crossing Air Quality.

 Working With Partners